tokyo-rubyist-meetup/amidakuji/README.md

 </pre>

 ### Implementing a Solution
-Your challenge is to create a program that will be data about the board and then can tell you which output belongs to which input.
-A starter class is provided in lib/amadakuji with a method that takes the following parameters
+Your challenge is to create a program that will be passed data about the board and then can tell you which output belongs to which input.
+A starter class is provided in lib/amadakuji with a solve method that takes the following parameters
 <pre>
 horizontal_space_count:, vertical_space_count:, horizontal_lines:, start_location:
 </pre>
-There parameters correspond to information about the board as described in the below diagram.
+These parameters correspond to information about the board as described in the diagram below.
 <pre>
 START
 1 2 3 4